 Nike is an industry leader in advertising.
 Their videos showcase the tenacity of the human spirit, athletes from diverse backgrounds, and feats of strength.
 Their videos do not talk about how comfortable their shoes are, how breathable their fabric is, or that any of these things will make you into a world-class athlete.
 Instead, they make you feel like you can do great things.

 Your video ad should showcase the value of your offering.
-Keep it simple and emotional to connect with viewers rather than bogging it down with facts and figures.
+Please keep it simple and emotional to connect with viewers rather than bogging it down with facts and figures.
 The purpose of your ad is to make people want the end result, which encourages them to find out more details.

 The video ads of today are not the commercials of yesteryear.
 Those commercials often faded in from nothing, starting at the beginning of a story.
 With social media video ads, you often see a freeze-frame in the feed before the video begins.
 While this isn’t always the case, it brings to light an important factor: finding the right thumbnail for your video.